Controllable Text Generation via Probability Density Estimation in the Latent Space

 \section{Conclusion}

 In this work, we present a novel control framework by introducing a well-formed prior space converted from latent space via invertible transformation.
+We further provide some theoretical support to ensure that controls in the prior space can be fed back into the latent space.
+This allows our framework the potential to generalize to similar situations bothered by high-dimensional and complex latent spaces.
 Experimental results confirm the superiority of our model on control effectiveness, control flexibility, and generation quality.
-We further provide some theoretical support to feed the control effect from the prior space back to the latent space.
-In the future, we can explore the coupling degree between different attributes for a better combination, and we also can increase the scalability of the prior space for customized control strategies.